Rebecca Nadilo.

 Yes.
 I had the itch to travel from young.

-I remember I was around four years old, I’d tell my parents I’m going to go and live overseas one day.
+I remember I was around four years old, I’d tell my parents I’m going to live overseas one day.

 After I finished my Honors at Curtin, and as soon as I was able to, I packed my things and moved to Melbourne.

-I was there for a year, before deciding to move to New York.
+I was there for four years, before deciding to move to New York.

 New York would have been an amazing experience!